Adelaide Football Club: 2012: Scandal and Investigation

 At the end of 2012, it was revealed that Adelaide had been found guilty of breaching the salary cap and tampering with the draft.
 As a sign of cooperation with the AFL, Adelaide forfeited themselves from the first two rounds of the 2012 draft.
 At a hearing at AFL House in Melbourne, both the Adelaide Crows and CEO at the time, Steven Trigg, were fined $300,000 and $50,000 respectively.
 The Adelaide Football Club were also suspended from participating in the first two rounds of the 2013 draft.
 It's widely accepted to be the league's biggest salary cap and list management scandal since Carlton in 2002.

 2014: Death of Dean Bailey, transfer of SANFL licence

-In March 2014, over one week prior to the commencement of the new season, assistant coach Dean Bailey died following a short battle with lung cancer.
+In March 2014, over one week prior to the commencement of the new season, assistant coach Dean Bailey died of lung cancer, following a short illness.

 On the eve of the new season, the South Australian Football Commission announced it had struck a deal with the Adelaide Football Club which required the SANFL to transfer its ownership of the Crows' licence to the club, in exchange for payments totalling $11.326 million between 2013 and 2028.
 The arrangement marked the first time the Adelaide Football Club had independent control of its own administration and came in conjunction with measures designed to solidify the SANFL's control of game development and the sport in South Australia.